 While many students simply pursue their specific interests by selecting elective courses from ILR and throughout Cornell, some choose to pursue formal minors.

-ILR students may pursue minors in any department, in any college that offers them, subject to limitations placed by the department offering the minor or by the student's major.
+ILR students may pursue minors in any department at Cornell that offers them, subject to limitations placed by the department offering the minor.
+Not all departments offer minors.
 Completed minors appear on the transcript.
-Not all departments offer minors.
-Minors popular among ILR students include Economics, International Relations, Law and Society and Inequality Studies.
+Minors popular among ILR students include Law and Society, Business, Economics, International Relations, and Inequality Studies.

 Learn more about undergraduate minor fields of study at Cornell.

 Will I be able to take classes at the other undergraduate colleges at Cornell?